kcomodo/Coffee-Shop/README.md

 # CoffeeShop
-POS System for desktop application
+POS System for desktop application.
 Working on website using Angular as front-end and Asp.net for backend.